-The Armalite 15, also known as the AR-15, is a rifle that is both revered and feared, for good reason.
-This rifle has a long and storied history of development and implementation that stretches back in time all the way to the 1950’s.
+The Armalite 15, also known as the AR-15, is a revered and feared rifle for a good reason.
+This rifle has a long and storied history of development and implementation that stretches back to the 1950s.

-The AR-15 is a weapon that was developed to fit a need, as most innovations are.
-In fact, hardly any other firearm has undergone such a struggle to find its place in the market as the AR-15.
-It was the topic of many a debate, until eventually it found its place.
+The AR-15 is a weapon developed to fit a need, as most innovations are.
+Hardly any other firearm has struggled to find its place in the market as the AR-15.
+It was the topic of many a debate until; it eventually found its place.

-The M1 Garand was the rifle of choice during WWI and WWII, and performed admirably.
-However, towards the end of WWII complaints about the M1 Garand circulated, bringing attention to several flaws:
+The M1 Garand was the rifle of choice during WWII and performed admirably.
+However, towards the end of WWII, complaints about the M1 Garand circulated, bringing attention to several flaws:

 - The .30-06 had inferior stopping power

-- The weapon and ammunition had a hefty weight, limiting the amount of ammunition a soldier could carry.
+- The weapon and ammunition had a hefty weight, limiting a soldier’s ammo.

-- In prolonged conflicts the M1 could not maintain superior firepower over other modern weapons.
+- The M1 could not maintain superior firepower over other modern weapons in prolonged conflicts.

-So in order to fill the expanding role of payload, delivery, efficiency, and lethal capacity of their soldiers, they began to experiment with their favored instrument of divine intervention, the M1 Garand.
-So the U.S. military began to suss out a replacement for the M1 Garand and the M2 Carbine, both weapons using the .30 caliber.
+So to fill the expanding role of payload, delivery, efficiency, and lethal capacity of their soldiers, they began to experiment with their favored instrument of divine intervention, the M1 Garand.
+So the U.S. military began to check out a replacement for the M1 Garand and the M2 Carbine, both weapons using the .30 caliber.

 The Dark Horse, the Armalite 10

 In 1956, ArmaLite, a new firearm manufacturer, rushed to submit a series of designs designated as AR-10, sporting the 7.62x51mm.
-Despite the Springfield Armory’s reviews of the AR-10’s performance, the military approved the firearm later known as the M14 for production.
-The M14 was simply the M1 Garand retrofitted for the new 7.62 caliber and built with selective fire.
+Despite the Springfield Armory’s reviews of the AR-10’s performance, the military approved the firearm for production, later known as the M14.
+The M14 was the M1 Garand retrofitted for the new 7.62 calibers and built with selective fire.

 Armalite, frustrated and in financial straits, sold the rights of the AR-15 and AR-10 to Colt.